MANO-B/HueTracer/README.md

 ```

 ## Usage
 You need to prepare Visium HD spatial transcriptome data generated with SpaceRanger program by 10X.
-You can see the usage in [IPython Notebook](tutorial/huetracer_tutorial.ipynb).
+You can see the usage in [nucleus segmentation tutorial](tutorial/nucleus_segmentation_tutorial.ipynb).